 Costs and Financial Aid

 The MHCID graduate program is a self-sustaining, fee-based program.
-Instructional fees are charged on a per-credit basis, and they are the same for resident (state of Washington) and non-resident students.
-In addition to instructional fees, students pay other required fees each quarter, including registration and technology fees.
-Fees are payable at the beginning of each quarter.
+Instructional fees are charged on a per-credit basis, and they are the same for resident (state of Washington), non-resident, and international students.
+In addition to instructional fees, students pay other required fees each quarter, including registration and technology fees and U-Pass transit pass.
+Fees are payable by the third week of each quarter.

 Minimum number of credits required: 46 credits (historically, the average number of credits taken is 48)